The 10 most innovative food companies of 2022

 For taking oats beyond milk

 While other companies rush into oat milks, Finnish company Gold&Green Foods is tapping the grain to create high-protein meat alternatives.
 Known in Europe for its chewy, versatile Pulled Oats line of products, which easily sub in for either chicken or beef, the company has been pushing into new markets in intriguing ways.
 It partnered with Houston-based food distributor Sysco in 2020 to launch a ready-to-eat Pulled Oat product in the United States in 2020.
 Last year, Taco Bell launched Gold&Green Pulled Oats tacos in all of the fast food giant’s U.K. outposts.
 Gold&Green is also expanding into new products.
 Its new Protein Granules and Protein Flakes—which can be used as either a meat substitute or a protein additives (like protein powder)—are made from just three ingredients: Nordic oat bran, pea protein, and fava bean protein.
-The company also has a new oat-based gin, Arctic Blue Oats, which is sold in Europe and Australia.

 8. Pod Foods